 |

 This elderly seated lady is my great great grandmother Emma Patience Horler (nee Tremeer) and the man standing behind her is her son Thomas Horler who was a sergeant- major in WW1 (see photo below).
-I think that the seated women is great aunt Hettie Horler.
+The other woman is Dora Short, daughter of Frederick Short and Annie Louisa (nee Horler) who would be Emma's granddaughter.

 |